 Sure there’s the possibility that these items can break down sooner (like my 2-year old AC unit – I’m not bitter), but that’s why it’s important to break down your breakdowns.
 Essentially prioritize what’s most important.
 While it’s important to have an emergency fund to protect from things like job losses, you should also be putting aside a set amount for the unexpected expenses that are mostly, well… to be expected.

-- Prioritize your list.
+Prioritize your list.
 What is in the most desperate need of replacement/repair?
-Right now, I have a roof, newer car, and replace drafty windows on my short-term list.
+Right now, I have a roof, a newer car, and replace drafty windows on my short-term list.